KataruShreya/Excel--Sales_Analytics/README.md

     **2.** Conduct a comprehensive comparison between _[market performance and sales targets](https://github.com/KataruShreya/Excel--Sales_Analytics/blob/main/Market%20Performance%20vs%20Target%20Report.pdf)_

-- **Purpose of sales analytics:** Empower businesses to monitor and evaluate their sales activities and performance through usage of data-driven insights to improve the sales strategies and help make smarter decisions.
+- **Purpose of sales analytics:** The purpose of this project is to empower businesses to monitor and evaluate their sales activities.
+By using data-driven insights, we aim to improve sales strategies and help make smarter decisions.

 - **Importance of analyzing sales data:** .
   * Trend Analysis: Identifying sales trends and Key Performance Indicators(KPIs) over time to understand the market dynamics and seasonality.